akornato/gnosis-safe-dashboard/README.md

 ## Getting Started

-- `yarn web:dev` starts the web app at [https://localhost:4000/](https://localhost:4000/).
+- `npm run dev` starts the web app at [https://localhost:4000/](https://localhost:4000/).
 Note its HTTPS rather than HTTP - SSL is required for Gnosis custom apps - so local Next.js port is mapped with [local-ssl-proxy](https://github.com/cameronhunter/local-ssl-proxy).
 You can also go to your Gnosis Safe, Apps, add custom app, and paste in the same URL.